p930203110/EnglishLanguageRobot/README.md

-# EnglishLanguageRobot
+# EnglishLanguageChatBot
-EnglishLanguageRobot
+EnglishLanguageChatBot

-This is our source code for our English language robot project.
+This is our source code for our English language chatbot project.

 There are three modules implement in the WeChat mini-program.